Azubi-Africa/git-and-github-final-assignment-Naisim-code/README.md

 We learnt how to use Git & GitHub to keep records of milestones during  projects.
 Now, this is time for the final assignment that consists in creating *3 repositories* each having a *minimum of 3 commits* to host some of the previous projects you worked on, during the previous phase of the program and fill the table in the `Recap Table` section.

 ## Assignment
-The following steps constitute your assignment :
+The following steps constitute the assignment :
 1. **Clone this repository** on your local machine;
 1. Configure it as described in the `Setup` section;
 1. Select `3` projects, your own ones or projects done during the previous part of the Azubi program ;